 Glass Eye Pix made a sequel with Stake Land II/The Stakelander (2016) featuring return performances from Connor Paolo and Nick Damici and Damici on script again but with a new duo of directors.

 Stake Land was the second film for director Jim Mickle who had previously made Mulberry Street (2006) about an outbreak of human rat mutations, which was also co-written with Nick Damici.
-Mickle subsequently went onto make We Are What We Are (2013), the English-language remake of a Mexican film about a cannibal family, and the Joe R. Lansdale adapted thriller Cold in July (2014).
+Mickle subsequently went onto make We Are What We Are (2013), the English-language remake of a Mexican film about a cannibal family, the Joe R. Lansdale adapted thriller Cold in July (2014) and the time travel film In the Shadow of the Moon (2019).

 (Winner in this site’s Top 10 Films of 2010 list).